WithPrecedent/conspiracy_child_abuse/presentation/LCH_notes.md

 * Conspiracy vs. Culture
   * How to Lie with Rape Statistics
   * Rape Law Gatekeeping connected data analysis with narratives
-  * Conspiracy relies on coordination
+  * Conspiracy relies on coordination and coverup - culture doesn't
   * Quality of evidence varies
-  * Jimmy Savile
+  * Sir Jimmy Savile
     * Sexual abuse of mostly children over 60 years
     * Took advantage of access to children's charities at hospitals and other locations
     * No reckoning during his lifetime (died at 84 in 2011 as a beloved icon)
     * 2 investigations in his life (first in 1958) and significant presence in whisper networks
+    * BBC and police repeatedly ignored and disbelieved accusations (not because of conspiracy, but reflection of culture)
+    * Hundreds of victims - actual number unknown
 * Resources